DOI-USGS/rt-quic-db/docs/README.rst

 - Upload assay data directly from the .csv output of the RT-QuIC plate reader
 - Visualize fluorescence curves
 - Select and modify well-level metadata
+- Restrict access to data and workflows for specific types of users

 Getting Started
 ---------------
+If your research team wants to be added to Quake, start :doc:`here<teamadmin>`.

-Go to the application login page and click "Create new account" to get started.
+Once your team has been set up, any new user can go to the application login page and click "Create new account" to get started.

 Contribute
 ----------